The end of the previous article: “Let it happen. Accept your vulnerability and TRUST your partner`s abilities.“

 Why?
 You know you have trained with this racket.
 You feel it.
 This is the perfect extension of you.

-Your muscles have been trained how to drop at the net, how much effort your whole arm needs to use to a drop shot or a cross-court drop.
+Your muscles and you vision have been trained how to drop at the net, how much effort your whole arm needs to use to a drop shot or a cross-court drop.

-You built up trust in your motor skills.
+You built up trust in your motor and visual skills.
 Now it works like a charm with this racket, with this grip and at that tension.

-But what if you have only one of these racket with these abilities?
-So what will happen inside your mind during the match?
+But what if you have only one of these rackets with these abilities and if it broke you need to play with one you don`t know?
+So what will happen inside your mind during the match with an unknown racket?

 A change is like that doesn`t look big but it may turn into a whirlpool of misery, depending on how different the replacement racket is.

-Or how the player trusts its own abilities and how much distraction this situation causes the focus of the game.
+How the player trusts its own knowledge and Identity will determine how much distraction this person`s focus can bare in a situation at a game.

-Every little thing and condition could building up the overall trust in the layers and every little distraction can break it down and create virtually unbeatable obstacles.
+Every little thing and condition could building up the overall trust in the layers and every little distraction can break it a bit down and create virtually unbeatable obstacles.

 Building overall trust could be a long run, or not at all.
 It depends.

-But when you are considering yourself on an overall reliable level, replacing things in the secondary or the tertiary layers doesn`t take much time but the effort (change the t-shirt during a match, or a grip, or the string-snapped racket, or your game face or your tactics, etc.).
+When you are considering yourself on an overall reliable level at all layers, replacing things in the secondary or the tertiary layers doesn`t take much time but the effort (change the t-shirt during a match, or a grip, or the string-snapped racket, or your game face or your tactics, etc.).

 Trust in your decisions, in your focused and peripheral vision, in your hearing, in the perception of the shuttle through your racket.